marcuspeh/esp32-split-keyboard/README.md

 Based on how the voltage divider works, to caclualte the actual battery level, we will need to multiply the voltage read by the pin with
 (R1 + R2) / R2.

+## Inactive
+ESP32-C3 will keep track of the time of the last key input and make use of that to calculate when the keyboard will go into light sleep.
+The time till light sleep can be updated in `constants.h` file.

+Since ESP32-C3 is able to use any GPIO pin to wake up from light sleep, we will be checking if the columns pinout are HIGH (ie pressed).

 ## Tools used
 * [keyboard layout](http://www.keyboard-layout-editor.com/)
 * [keyboard plate](https://kbplate.ai03.com/)